skvark/Arduino-intervalometer---time-lapse-dolly/README.md

 This is an Arduino based project.
 The goal was to create simple yet usable intervalometer and motor controlled dolly.

+**If you want he latest not so well tested version, switch to development-branch.
+Use those files at your own risk, I'm not going to explain what the code does etc.**

 **Please read the wiki**, it's contains all the detailed information about components, costs etc.

 **[WIKI](https://github.com/skvark/Arduino-intervalometer---time-lapse-dolly/wiki)**